angusmci/ansible-role-qmailtoaster/README.md

 TBD

-## Role Variables
+## Configuration Variables

 The behavior of the role is controlled by various role variables.
 These are used to specify options (such as whether to install a particular optional package or not, which version of qmailtoaster to install, and so on).
 They are also used to specify database passwords.

-### Passwords
+### Password variables

 The default `vars/main.yml` file in the role does not provide definitions for the database passwords used in the role.
 Therefore, if you simply run the role without specifying these passwords, the role will fail with an error.
 This is intentional: for the security of your system, you should provide good, non-default passwords.

 The standard `qmailtoaster` install scripts specify rather weak default passwords for the MariaDB users `vpopmail` and `dspam`.
 This arguably represents a possible small security risk.
 For greater security, this role requires you to specify your own passwords for each of these.

 When choosing passwords, you are recommended to avoid using certain characters, specifically punctuation that has special meaning to the shell (e.g. '&', '|', ' ' or '!') or in SQL (e.g. semicolons and various types of quotes).
 This is because some parts of the install process require the passwords to be passed to the shell or to MariaDB, and Ansible isn't always entirely helpful in the way that it handles quoted strings.
 Using special characters can cause problems.
 Using alphanumerics and a restricted set of punctuation characters (e.g. '=', '-', '_', '+', '.', ',') should be safe.

+    qmt_db_root_password:
+    qmt_db_vpopmail_password:
+    qmt_db_dspam_password:

-### Variables
+### General QMailToaster configuration

     qmt_mariadb_secure: yes